The electrifying history of Nikola Tesla

 Tesla was far ahead of his time.

-Originally designed for controlling model boats, Nikola Tesla’s inventions around remote control have transformed the way that we manage a lot of devices today – including your television and remote gaming consoles.
+Originally designed for controlling model boats, Nikola Tesla’s inventions around remote control have transformed how we manage many devices today – including your television and remote gaming consoles.

-The laser has helped to transform surgical applications incredibly in recent years, although they have their negative sides too.
-When Tesla was initially been creating lasers, there were some rumours that he was working on “death rays” with government support.
+The laser has helped transform surgical applications incredibly in recent years, although they have negative sides, too.
+When Tesla initially created lasers, there were rumors that he was working on “death rays” with government support.

 When did Nikola Tesla invent the radio?